-Compiler: ANSI C compiler in the Microsoft Visual Studio 2005 Professional Edition.
+We also tested it with the ANSI C compiler in the Microsoft Visual Studio 2005 Professional Edition, but that compiler was always giving worse results compared with the Intel compiler.

 For measuring the speed of the hash function expressed as cycles/byte we have used the rdtsc() function and a modified version of a source code that was given to us by Dr. Brian Gladman from his optimized realization of SHA-2 hash function [24].